sky-uk/osprey/README.md

 # Uses kubectl defaults if absent ($HOME/.kube/config).
 # kubeconfig: /home/jdoe/.kube/config

-# Mandatory for windows, optional for unix systems.
-# CA cert to use for HTTPS connections to osprey.
-# Uses system's CA certs if absent (only in unix systems).
-# certificate-authority: /tmp/osprey-238319279/cluster_ca.crt

-# Alternatively, base64-encoded PEM format certificate.
-# This will override certificate-authority if specified.
-# Same caveat for Windows systems applies.
-# certificate-authority-data: LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0tLS0tCk5vdCB2YWxpZAotLS0tLUVORCBDRVJUSUZJQ0FURS0tLS0tCg==

 # Optional group name to be the default for all commands that accept it.
 # When this value is defined, all targets must define at least one group.
 # default-group: my-group